ygrenzinger/org-chart/README.md

 Have you impressively customized an organizational chart and want to be featured on this page?
 Just email me at me@davidb.dev and include screenshot of your org chart and it will be featured on this page (dimensions of image should be 500 X 500).

+## Architecture

+This library uses a modular architecture that separates concerns into focused modules:

+- **Maintainable**: Each module has a single responsibility
+- **Testable**: Modules can be unit tested independently
+- **Extensible**: Easy to extend or replace individual modules
+- **Backward Compatible**: Public API remains unchanged

+The modular design makes it easier to:
+- Add new layout types
+- Implement custom rendering logic
+- Extend export functionality
+- Add new interaction patterns

+For most use cases, you'll only need to import the main `OrgChart` class.
+Advanced users can import individual modules for custom implementations.

 ## Jump To Examples

 |                                                                                                                                                                                                                                                                                                   |                                                                                                                                                                                                                                                          |